 Title: Optimal control on SO(3) Date: Friday, November 20, 2015 Time: 2:30 p.m.
 Room: HP 4369 Carleton University Abstract: Euler proved in 1776 that every rotation of a 3-dimensional body can be realized as a sequence of three rotations around two given axes.
 If we allow sequences of an arbitrary...
 More

-In today’s information-overload world, the modern citizen is routinely confronted by a maze of numbers and data of various forms.
-Mathematics and statistics are also at the heart of many of today’s advancements in science and technology and are contributing to progress in other fields such as industrial and architectural design, economics, biology, linguistics, and psychology.
+In today’s world, the modern citizen is routinely confronted by a maze of numbers and data in various forms.
+Mathematics and Statistics are also at the heart of many of today’s advancements in science and technology and are contributing to progress in other fields such as industrial and architectural design, economics, biology, linguistics, and psychology.